 Spider plants are also excellent options for hanging in baskets, as the leaves hang over the sides, providing a classy look to your patio.
 Planting spider plants indoors in containers is also an option, but make sure the pot or container has adequate drainage holes to prevent root rot from wet roots.

-- Prefers bright, indirect light or artificial light
+- Easy to care: Prefers bright, indirect light or artificial light

 - Keep evenly moist, not wet or dry